keikay10/rng_transitions_manager/README.md

 Copy all copies concatenated transitions and outcomes

 Build:\
-Use bun to bundle index.ts, or use your preferred bundler\
+Use Bun to bundle index.ts, or use your preferred bundler\
 Run index.html in ./http